anroswart/swapi-ios-uikit/README.md

-SWAPI iOS App using MVVM
+SWAPI iOS App using UIKit